 Both the Lipinski 707 and linearaudio M are great studio monitors, albeit different in color, so to speak.
 Tuning.

-I am not surprised that the legendary L-707 monitors were a serious inspiration for Marian Mlodnicki to make M model monitors.
+I am not surprised that the legendary L-707 monitors were a serious inspiration for Marian Mlodnicki to make model M v3.0 monitors.

-Considering the whole listening setup i.e. the dedicated cyberAMP v3.1 amplifier with switchable modes based on 3 different linearpro crossovers gives us great new listening possibilities.
+Considering the whole listening setup i.e. the dedicated cyberAMP™ v3.1 amplifier with switchable modes RISM™ (Remotely Interchangable Sound Modes), based on 3 different crossovers (active in amplifier + passive in loudspeaker), gives us great new listening possibilities.